AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 });
 ```

-Here, the second `this` will inherit from its parent, and will be therefore set to the `const` box.
+Here, the second `this` will inherit from its parent, and will be set to the `const` box.

 &nbsp;